JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="deployment"></a>
 ## Deployment
-The steps for deploying the website to its github host pages are as follows:
+The steps for deploying the website to its github host pages were as follows:
 - Choose the Settings icon in the right Github repository.
 - Under the list headed 'General', find the 'Pages' item from the 'Code and automation' menu.
 - Select 'Deploy from a branch' from the drop-down list labelled 'Source'.
-- Select 'main' as your branch Branch, select 'main' from the drop-down list and Save.
+- As the branch, select 'main' from the drop-down list and Save.
-- The URL of your site will appear in a box near the top of the page.
+- The URL of the site appeared in a box near the top of the page.
-- Click on the URL or on the 'Visit site' icon to open your newly deployed site in a new tab.
+- Click on the URL or on the 'Visit site' icon to open the newly deployed site in a new tab.
-- The site  then updated automatically every time I pushed a new commit to the master branch.
+- From that point on the site updated automatically every time I pushed a new commit to the main/master branch.

 - - -